sonic-net/DASH/documentation/vnet2vnet-service/design/vnet-to-vnet-service.md

   > synonymous with FNI.
 It is one of the values used to identify a V-Port
   > container ID.

 - **Routing table**.
-A longest prefix match (LPM) table that once matched on destination specifies the action to perform VXLAN encapsulation based on variables already provided, VXLAN encap using a **mapping table** or *Overlay Tunnel* lookup for variables, or *L3/L4 NAT*.
+It is a match.action table, specifically a longest prefix match (LPM) table that once matched on destination specifies the action to perform VXLAN encapsulation based on variables already provided, VXLAN encap using a **mapping table** or *Overlay Tunnel* lookup for variables, or *L3/L4 NAT*.
 Routing tables are mapped to the V-Port.

 - **Flow table**.
-A global table on a SmartNIC that contains the transforms for all of the per-FNI flows that have been processed through the data path pipeline.
+A global table on a DPU that contains the transforms for all of the per-FNI flows that have been processed through the data path pipeline.